jitsi/handbook/docs/dev-guide/android-sdk.md

 in a customizable way which you can embed in your apps.

 :::important
-Android 6.0 or higher is required.
+Android 6.0 (API level 23) or higher is required.
 :::

 ## Sample applications using the SDK